Technical Program Themes and Subthemes

 - How Do You Approach Uncertainty and Risk Analysis: Sharing Experiences, Lessons Learned and Best Practices?

-Geophysics is an essential tool for measuring, diagnosing, and analyzing subsurface properties in mudrock reservoirs.
+Geophysics is an essential tool for measuring, diagnosing, and analyzing subsurface properties.
 The purpose of this theme is to highlight these methods and case studies of their results.
 In addition, a critical objective is to highlight the interaction with and integration into geological and engineering end products.
-In today’s business climate, this should be the primary objective of any and all papers submitted to this theme.

 - High-Resolution Geophysical Acquisition, Processing, and Imaging